COVID-19: Pfizer-BioNTech Vaccine

 How the Pfizer Vaccine Was Developed

-Although the vaccine was developed in less than a year, they went through the same rigorous approval process as laid out by the FDA.
+Although the Pfizer vaccine was developed quickly, it still underwent the same rigorous approval process as laid out by the FDA.
 No safety steps were skipped.
 Learn more about the vaccines' development and approval process.

 In May 2020, the University of Maryland School of Medicine (UMSOM) became the first in the United States to begin testing this COVID-19 vaccine candidate.
 Learn more about how we're fighting COVID at the University of Maryland Medical System.